-Arriving in Los Angeles in 1991 after working at the Seattle International Film Festival for three years and booking movie theaters up and down the west coast for Northwest Diversified Entertainment.
-Since then, Hal has worked for more than 25 years in the Los Angeles film industry in multiple capacities ranging from filmmaker, studio-writer for Paramount Pictures, Sony Pictures & STARZ, to casting session director on hundreds of commercials and such films as Lasse Hallström’s WHAT’S EATING GILBERT GRAPE and Spike Jonze’s I’M HERE.
+Hal arrived in Los Angeles in 1991 after having worked at the Seattle International Film Festival for three years and booking movie theaters up and down the west coast for Northwest Diversified Entertainment.
+Since then, Hal has worked in the Los Angeles film industry in multiple capacities ranging from filmmaker, studio-writer for Paramount Pictures, Sony Pictures & STARZ, to casting session director on hundreds of commercials and such films as Lasse Hallström’s WHAT’S EATING GILBERT GRAPE and Spike Jonze’s I’M HERE.
 Hal also teaches acting and auditioning for the camera at Hal Masonberg’s Commercial Acting Workshops and is a professional live-music photographer, videographer, film-editor & cameraman.

 Hal’s first feature, THE PLAGUE (2006) was a narrative film that was profoundly altered in post-production by the attached studio and producers until the film and story no longer represented Hal’s vision or intent.
 Hal – along with much of the film’s cast and crew -has publicly disowned that cut of the film, but the experience itself (along with his years of work as a Hollywood screenwriter) created an impassioned desire and mission to work independent of the Hollywood system and to make uncompromising films that directly address themes of both social and personal identity.

 Hal’s vast experience and travels have brought him to a place where creating works of personal expression are a top priority.